-- Long press on the circle button and tap Microphone
+- Long press on the circle record button and tap Microphone to enable audio recording

 - You can find your recording in your Photos app

-- Return to Settings and select Advanced, Developer Options, Feature Flags
+- Return to Settings and select Advanced, Developer Options, then Feature Flags

 - Now you’re set up to record your screen

 - Long-press the screenshot button and it’ll bring up a popup menu

 - Tap Start Recording (a new popup will display)

 - To end, tap Stop

 - The video will show up in your default photo gallery